jomstile/Johns_portfolio/SQL_project/Raw_data/README.md

 While both datasets offer a ton of information, not all of it aligns with our specific question.
 To ensure a focused analysis, I will be cleaning this data and transforming it into something that can be used.

-### 1. Seeking Shared Shores :
+### 1. Finding common data :

-Imagine our datasets as sprawling continents.
-We'll begin by pinpointing the countries that reside on both maps, establishing a common ground for meaningful comparisons.
+These datasets have a lot of points, but they needs to be refined to only include the countries and years they have in common (with the expception of the pre and post war time).
+We'll begin by pinpointing the countries that reside on both datasets and then establishing a common methology for comparing how war affect the rates of suicide.

 ### 2. Forging Foreign Key Bridges :